 Reel-to-Reel Audio Tape

-Also called an open-reel recording, the reel-to reel audio tape is an analog form of magnetic tape audio recording in which the recording medium is held on a reel and not in a cassette.
+Also called an open-reel recording, reel-to-reel audio tape is an analog form of magnetic tape audio recording in which the recording medium is held on a reel and not in a cassette.

 Cassette Tape

 Also known as a tape cassette, audio cassette, or simply a tape or cassette.
 The cassette tape is an analog magnetic tape recording format for audio recording and playback.
-Tape length is usually measured in minutes of total playing/recording time.
-Playing/recording time varies from 60, 90 and 120 minutes.
+Tape length is usually measured in minutes of total playing or recording time.
+Playing and recording time varies from 60, 90, and 120 minutes.

-Learn how to use digitize cassette tapes using the ION Tape Express Plus (available for check out).
+Learn how to digitize cassette tapes using the ION Tape Express Plus (available for checkout).

 Compact Disc

 Also known as a CD.
 The CD is a digital optical disc data storage format designed to store and play digital audio recordings.
-Standard CDs are designed to hold up to 74 minutes of uncompressed stereo digital audio.
-That's about 700mb of data.
+Standard CDs are designed to hold up to 74 minutes of uncompressed stereo digital audio, or about 700 MB of data.

 Microcassette and Minicassette Tape

-The Microcassette (below left) is an analog audio storage medium.
-Microcassettes were often used in voice recorders as well as in voice dictation machines and telephone answering machines.
-Microcassettes have also been used in computer data storage.
+The microcassette (below left) is an analog audio storage medium.
+Microcassettes were often used in voice recorders, voice dictation machines, telephone answering machines, and computer data storage.

-The Microcassette tape runs in the opposite direction than a standard cassette tape noted above.
-The Microcassette tape runs from the right spool to the left.
-The Minicassette (below right) is also a magnetic tape audio cassette that was used in first generation telephone answering machines, dictation, transcription and as data storage for home computers.
-Note the difference in tape reels?
+The microcassette tape runs in the opposite direction of a standard cassette tape, moving from the right spool to the left.
+The minicassette (below right) is also a magnetic tape audio cassette used in first-generation telephone answering machines, dictation, transcription, and data storage for home computers.
+Note the difference in tape reels.

 Video